-NOTE: Should the use of mechanical fittings cause failure of the fittings or failure of the equipment, such would not be covered under the equipment limited warranty.
+NOTE: Should use of the mechanical fittings cause failure of the fittings or failure of the equipment, such would not be covered under the equipment limited warranty.

 Install Liquid Line Filter Drier Indoor

 Failure to follow this caution may result in equipment damage or improper operation.